 This caprese pasta salad is a winner for my son.
 He is so finicky about his food which is incredibly irritating.
 He doesn't like Italian dressing with the red bits in it.
 He won't eat any veggies other than cucumbers.
 The list goes on and I totally blame his father for this, but guess what?!
 Neither of those issues are a concern with this caprese pasta salad recipe, which is a big, fat win.
 Woop woop!

-One last thing that I want to share.
-It's a tip actually.
 As the caprese pasta salad sits, everything soaks up the balsamic dressing color and gets darker.
 To keep things looking fresh and bright, add a few fresh slices of tomatoes, mozzarella, and a little basil to the top of the salad after it's all mixed in.
-That will immediately do the trick for you.

 - ½ cup balsamic vinegar